amanbolsyn/piano-player/README.md

 + interact with the piano without recording
 + recording songs and exporting them in a json format
 + playing pre-recroded songs by improting exported json files
-+ includes playback features such as stop, dynamic volume adjustment, and speed control
++ includes playback features such as stop, pause, dynamic volume adjustment, and speed control
 + seperate draggable windows such as information, sheet tables, piano modes provide extra info and features
 + responsive designs for different size screens such as horizontal and vertical views on mobile phones